Loading...

 Bosnia and Herzegovina offers visa paths including Temporary Residence Permit (Employment), Temporary Residence for Business, Temporary Residence Permit (Other Purposes).
 Serbia provides Temporary Residence Permit (Employment), Temporary Residence for Company Founders, Digital Nomad Visa.
 For US and EU passport holders, the specific requirements differ — use our Visa Checker tool for personalized access details.

 Choose Bosnia and Herzegovina if your priority is affordability.
 Choose Bosnia and Herzegovina if safety comes first.
-For healthcare, Serbia has the edge, while Serbia offers stronger career opportunities.
+For healthcare, Bosnia and Herzegovina has the edge, while Serbia offers stronger career opportunities.

 Ultimately, the right country depends on your unique priorities.
 Take our personalization quiz to get a ranked recommendation tailored to your lifestyle, budget, and goals — or explore both country profiles in depth using the links above.